 The restaurant was a hit coming out of the gates, but Demir and his staff felt that the emphasis on Turkish cuisine and the confusing and hard-to-pronounce names of the dishes may have intimidated or discouraged some potential customers.

-The dinner entrees still retain favorites such as shish kabob, moussaka, stuffed eggplant, miniature beef patties called kofte and lamb chops or kuzu pirzola, but also other Mediterranean favorites such as spaghetti, seafood pasta, fettuccine with lamb ragu, sea bass and grilled salmon.
+The dinner entrees still retain favorites such as shish kabob, moussaka, miniature beef patties called kofte and lamb chops, but also other Mediterranean favorites such as cioppino, sea bass and grilled salmon.

-Plus, Artemis has a small selection of Turkish wines and a number of healthy vegetarian options, including salads, lentil soup (“Best in Town!” the menu exclaims) appetizers, cauliflower gratin, vegetable medley, vegan eggplant, and veggie wraps.
-Artemis buys and uses organic produce when possible.
+Plus, Artemis has a small selection of Turkish wines and a number of healthy vegetarian options, including salads, lentil soup (“Best in Town!” the menu exclaims) appetizers, vegetable medley, vegan eggplant, and the Executive Chef Hector Berumen is always happy to prepare fresh vegetarian options whatever seasonal ingredients are on hand.
+Artemis also buys and uses organic produce whenever possible.

 “People who come in and eat here, they love it,” he says.
 “They can't believe there's a restaurant like this in Carmel.
 Once they come in, they love it.”